vbakatov/snet-daemon/logger/README.md

       removed.

   * **hooks** (default: []) - list of names of the hooks which will be executed when message with specified log level appears in log.
-See [logrus hooks](https://github.com/sirupsen/logrus#hooks).
 List contains names of the hooks and hook configuration can be found by name prefix.
 Thus for hook named ```<hook-name>``` properties will start from
     ```log.<hook-name>.``` prefix.